Open

 Activities funded

-- Evaluation and adoption of innovative healthcare technologies
+- Evaluation of innovative health technologies in healthcare settings.

-- Collaboration between health technology companies and healthcare organizations
+- Partnerships between health technology companies and healthcare organizations.

 Eligibility